Abercrombie & Fitch: History

-In 1988, Oshman's sold the brand and its operations to Columbus, Ohio-based The Limited (parent company of several retail clothing chains, including Victoria's Secret).
-Under The Limited (which later rebranded itself as L Brands), A&F gradually shifted its focus to young adults, was later spun off as a separate, publicly traded company, and eventually grew into one of the largest apparel firms in the United States.
+In 1988, Oshman's sold the brand and its operations to Les Wexner's vehicle The Limited (parent company of several retail clothing chains, including Victoria's Secret).
+Under The Limited, which later rebranded itself as L Brands, A&F gradually shifted its focus to young adults, hired Mike Jeffries (CEO) in 1992, was in 1996 spun off as a separate, publicly traded company, and eventually grew into one of the largest apparel firms in the United States. partially by refocusing the brand on the teen customer.

-Since 1997, A&F has kept a high profile in ways both positive (ads, brand expansions, philanthropy) and problematic (legal conflicts, boycotts, ads, clothing style controversies, employment practices).
-Mike Jeffries became CEO in the 1990s and refocused the brand on the teen customer.
-In 1998, the company built on its success by launching a children's product line, Abercrombie Kids, for 7-14 year olds.
-By 1999, A&F was more popular than ever.
+In 1998, the company launched a children's product line, Abercrombie Kids, for 7-14 year olds.
 In 2000, A&F launched its Hollister Co. subsidiary, "a new concept focused on the optimistic, laidback California lifestyle".

-A&F encountered headwinds again in the first decade of the 21st century, when the Great Recession battered the company's business as teenagers turned to high-style/low-price "fast fashion" brands like H&M and Forever 21 for their clothing.